 AFROTC offers scholarships to qualified students.
 The competition for these scholarships is highly competitive.
-Scholarships usually provide for tuition, books, lab and incidental fees and a tax-free \$250 monthly stipend for freshmen cadets, \$300 for sophomore cadets, \$350 stipend for junior cadets, and a \$400 stipend for senior cadets.
+Scholarships usually provide for tuition, books, lab and incidental fees and a tax-free \$250 monthly stipend for freshmen cadets, \$300 stipend for sophomore cadets, \$350 stipend for junior cadets and \$400 stipend for senior cadets.

-Except for scholarship recipients, students are under no obligation to the Air Force until after field training.
-After entering into a contract with the Air Force each nonscholarship cadet receive \$3000 a year toward tuition, \$450 a year toward books and a monthly stipend of \$350 a month for junior cadets, and \$400 a month for senior cadets.
-The semester of graduation and commissioning, cadets are assigned a job specialty category identifying their future job in the Air Force.
-More detailed program information is available upon request from AFROTC, CSUS, Chair, Department of Aerospace Studies, Public Service Building 214, (916) 278-7315.
+Except for scholarship recipients, students are under no obligation to the Air Force until after they successfully pass field training and then sign a contract with the Air Force.
+After "contracting" with the Air Force, each nonscholarship cadet receives a monthly stipend of \$350 a month for junior cadets, and \$400 a month for senior cadets.
+The semester of graduation and commissioning, cadets are assigned an Air Force specialty code identifying their future job in the Air Force.
+More detailed program information is available upon request from AFROTC, Sacramento State, Chair, Department of Aerospace Studies, Public Service Building 214, (916) 278-7315.